tinkerbell/tinkerbell-docs/docs/index.md

 - [**Image Repository**] -
   Tinkerbell uses a local image repository to store all of the action images used in a workflow.
   This is particularly useful for secure environments that don't have access to the internet.
-  You can also choose to use [Quay] or [DockerHub] as the repository to store images for if your environment does have internet access.
+  You can also choose to use [Quay] or [Docker Hub] as the repository to store images for if your environment does have internet access.

 - [**NGINX**] - NGINX is a web server which can also be used as a reverse proxy, load balancer, mail proxy, and HTTP cache.
   Tinkerbell uses NGINX to serve the required boot files and OS images during workflow execution.